 In my turn, I had no musical training when I was young.
 We had no piano at home and neither the primary nor secondary schools that I attended gave any musical tuition.
 But I had enough rhythm to fill the role of drummer in a group with some teenage friends.
 We were pretty awful, but we had fun while it lasted, and when I left school in 1963, Bill McKeown invited me to join the little group that he was forming.
 I wrote about it in the previous article that I mentioned earlier.

 One of my friends, Raymond Lyttle, who played lead guitar, had real talent, and he went on to join the Delta Showband.
-Sadly, he was killed in a car crash returning from an engagement, not long after I migrated to Canada in 1965.
+Sadly, he was killed in a car crash in England in 1970.

 All my four sons studied the recorder at Lyndhurst Primary School, with some success.
 And for a time, John played the cornet and Philip played my old clarinet.
 It was only Andrew who continued to study music at secondary school, ending up with an ‘A’ level.
 For one of his exams he had to submit his own composition and thankfully I managed to make a recording of him playing it.
 He called it ‘Springtime’ and every time that I listen to it, I can hear his interpretation of the four seasons…

 During his school years, my youngest son, Philip, became very much involved in amateur musicals, both in school and with a local junior operatic society.
 For a time, he flirted with the idea of pursuing a musical career.
 I suspect that one day he will return to the stage, albeit in an amateur mode.

 So, from humble Norfolk roots, to date four generations of the Blackwood family have studied music, have entertained, have acted.
 I write these words so that future generations of my family will be aware of their historical roots, and in the hope that some of them will be inspired to carry the baton for one more lap.